Medicines that lower uric acid levels, including KRYSTEXXA,

 may cause side effects

-KRYSTEXXA could help you finally take control of out-of-control gout attacks.
+KRYSTEXXA could help you finally take control of uncontrolled gout attacks.
 In just 24 hours, KRYSTEXXA can get your uric acid level low enough to start dissolving years of gout buildup.
 KRYSTEXXA has a proven safety profile and is effective even if you have gout and kidney disease.
 Many people have both at the same time.
 Read the Medication Guide and talk with your doctor about possible side effects of KRYSTEXXA.
 If anything does happen, tell your doctor right away.

 All medications that lower your uric acid level can trigger flares when you first start taking them.
 These are called mobilization flares.
 They are triggered by the movement of uric acid crystals that loosen from your joints as they dissolve.

 Gout flares early in treatment are one of the most common side effects of KRYSTEXXA and can be a sign that KRYSTEXXA is working.
 If you experience a mobilization flare, don’t stop taking KRYSTEXXA.
-To help manage out-of-control gout, it’s important to receive KRYSTEXXA every 2 weeks for 6 to 12 months or for as long as your doctor recommends.*
+To help manage uncontrolled gout, it’s important to receive KRYSTEXXA every 2 weeks for 6 to 12 months or for as long as your doctor recommends.*

 Your doctor may prescribe KRYSTEXXA alone or KRYSTEXXA with methotrexate, a medicine that helps your body accept KRYSTEXXA.
 Methotrexate helps improve the way KRYSTEXXA works.
 In a 6-month study, people who received KRYSTEXXA with methotrexate had fewer infusion reactions than those who received KRYSTEXXA alone.
 The study also showed that for those patients who received KRYSTEXXA with methotrexate, more tophi (gouty lumps) were dissolved than in those who received KRYSTEXXA alone.